 The fifth best practice is to educate your staff on safety procedures.
 People need to know that their ability to do their job well is directly dependent on a safe environment.

-These and other best practices establish a base line for evaluating the effectiveness of your labor management approach.
-As the saying goes, you can’t fix what you haven’t measured—and that’s especially true in warehouse and distribution center operations.
+These and other best practices establish a base line for evaluating the effective-ness of your labor management approach.
+As the saying goes, you can’t fix what you haven’t measured—and that’s especially true in manufacturing internal logistics operations.

 Case in Point

 Take the case of a major automotive parts supplier.
-“Turnover was high and there wasn’t great labor stability, so the first need was to stabilize the workforce,” notes Tague.
+“Turnover was high and there wasn’t great labor stability, so the first need was to stabilize the workforce,” says Flora

 This resulted in additional successes based on creating labor teams dedicated to various tasks in the plant.
 For the first time, the facility was able to build labor around individual processes, a significant improvement over past practices.